pharo-iot/PharoThings/README.md

 ```
 ![](doc/images/RaspBoardInspector.png)

-As you can see the board inspector provides scheme of pins similar to Raspberry Pi docs.
+The board inspector provides scheme of pins similar to Raspberry Pi docs.
 But here it is a live tool which represents current pins state.

-In picture you see configuration of board with button (gpio6) and led (gpio1).
+In picture there is configuration of board with button (gpio3) and led (gpio1).
 Digital pins are shown with green/red icons which represent high/low (1/0) values.
 In case of output pins you are able to click on icon to toggle the value.
 But more interesting that icons are updated according to pin value changes.
-If you will click on physical button on your board the inspector will show you updated pin state (icon color will change).
+If you click on physical button on your board the inspector shows updated pin state (icon color is changed).

-The evaluation pane in the bottom of inspector provides bindings to gpio pins which you can script by #doIt operations.
-In example expressions were used to configure button and led.
+The evaluation pane in the bottom provides bindings to gpio pins which you can script by #doIt/printIt commands.
+Example shows expressions which were used to configure button and led.

-For led we first introduce named variable #led which we assign to gpio1 pin:
+For led we first introduced named variable #led which we assigned to gpio1 pin:
 ```Smalltalk
 led := gpio1
 ```
-Then we configure pin to be in digital output mode and set the value:
+Then we configured pin to be in digital output mode and set the value:
 ```
 led beDigitalOutput.
 led value: 1
 ```
+It turned the led on.

-You can notice now that gpio variables are not numbers which points to pins.
+You can notice that gpio variables are not numbers which points to pins.
 PharoThings models boards with first class pins.
-The pins are real object with behaviour.
-For example to switch digital value you can jast ask pin to toggle it:
+They are real objects with behaviour.
+For example to switch digital value you can just ask pin to toggle it:
 ```
 led toggleDigitalValue
 ```

 @TODO